-Unified Communication solution (UC) is the new buzzword in the telecom market.
+Unified Communications Solution (UC) is the new buzzword in the telecom market.
 Industry insiders expect the UC markets to grow at a CAGR of 18.3% between 2021 to 2026.
-The rising demand for a sophisticated communication solution in the modern business landscape is a key driving force behind such exponential growth of UC.
+The rising demand for sophisticated communication solutions in the modern business landscape is a key driving force behind such exponential growth of UC.

 Healthcare and Technology – A Brief History